-The sword used by Roman soldiers was known as a gladius; and in the hands of a skilled man, it was a fearsome weapon.
-In fact, it became known as “the sword that conquered the world.”
+The sword used by Roman soldiers was a short sword known as a gladius; and in the hands of a skilled man, it was a fearsome weapon.
+In fact, it became known as the sword that conquered the world.
 It was sharpened on both sides, making it lethal against an unarmored foe.
 The point was also sharpened, enabling it to pierce armor.

 An infantryman in the Roman legions would also go into battle with a dagger, a few spears and possibly a few darts.
 But the gladius was the only offensive weapon listed by Paul, and it was the main weapon in the soldier’s arsenal.

-The Word of God is even sharper than the gladius!
+The Word of God is even sharper than the Roman sword.
 It is capable of piercing to the deepest levels of one’s heart and attitude, and it is also a tool of discernment in the hands of the skilled user.

 While the gladius was the primary offensive weapon available to a legionnaire, it was also invaluable for defense, being used to parry and deflect attacks by an opponent.
 So also is the Word of God valuable in defending against spiritual attack.

 “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 And when He had fasted forty days and forty nights, afterward He was hungry.
-Now when the tempter came to Him, he said, ‘If You are the Son of God, command that these stones become bread’” (verses 1-3).
+Now when the tempter came to Him, he said, ‘If You are the Son of God, command that these stones become bread’” (Matthew 4:1-3).

-“But He answered and said, ‘It is written, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God”’” (verse 4).
+Satan tried to prey on Christ’s (very real) physical hunger, but Jesus replied, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God’” (verse 4).
 This is a quote from Deuteronomy 8:3, and it shows where Jesus Christ’s priorities truly were.

 Satan continued the attack: “Then the devil took Him up into the holy city, set Him on the pinnacle of the temple, and said to Him, ‘If You are the Son of God, throw Yourself down.
 For it is written: “He shall give the angels charge over you,” and, “In their hands they shall bear you up, lest you dash your foot against a stone”’” (verses 5-6).